 His wife, gone now these five years, had been fond of calling him a restless soul.
 He wasn’t sure that he was capable of believing in a soul, nor that this increasingly restless state of being was confined to something so intangible.
 He was just restless.

 That’s all he was.
 There was nothing to him except restlessness.
-After Anna’s death, he’d slowly become less and less of a person, until all that was left was the urge to move, the terror over being confined to one place for any length of time.
+After Naomi’s death, he’d slowly become less and less of a person, until all that was left was the urge to move, the terror over being confined to one place for any length of time.